junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Yes, but somehow I thought it might just be a bad dream or something."
 Dean has to admit.
 "Like maybe you're just my imagination."

 "If that's the case, wouldn't you try to imagine something nicer?
 A blonde girl, maybe?
 Why would you even make me up?"
-Castiel counters, quietly glancing down to refer his trench coat-covered figure.
+Castiel counters, quietly glancing down to refer to his trench coat-covered figure.

 That is unexpected.
 Dean frowns, answering slowly, "What's wrong with having you?
 You're nice -- enough."